Magritte-code/pomme/README.md

 in the root directory of the code.

+## Documentation

+Documentation with examples can be found at [p3droslo.readthedocs.io](https://p3droslo.readthedocs.io/en/latest/).

+## Issues

+Please report any issues with this software or its documentation [here](https://github.com/Magritte-code/p3droslo/issues).

+## Contributing or Collaborating

+We are open to any contributions to or scientific collaborations regarding p3droslo.
+More detailed information can be found [here](https://github.com/Magritte-code/p3droslo/blob/main/CONTRIBUTING.md)

 ## Acknowledgements

-FDC is a Postdoctoral Research Fellow of the [Research Foundation - Flanders (FWO)](https://www.fwo.be/en/), grant number 1253223N, and was previously supported for this research by a Postdoctoral Mandate (PDM) from [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html), grant number PDMT2/21/066.
+Frederik De Ceuster is a Postdoctoral Research Fellow of the [Research Foundation - Flanders (FWO)](https://www.fwo.be/en/), grant number 1253223N, and was previously supported for this research by a Postdoctoral Mandate (PDM) from [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html), grant number PDMT2/21/066.